Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: Because the late husband’s estate was never opened, start with the deed.
 If it shows tenancy by the entirety or expressly states a right of survivorship, his interest passed to his wife when he died, so you generally clear only her estate’s title in the other state (ancillary probate or by recording exemplified North Carolina probate, as that state requires).
-If the deed lacks survivorship, his half became part of his estate, so you will likely need to open a proceeding for him in that state to vest or convey his share, then handle the wife’s share through her estate.
+If the deed lacks survivorship, his share became part of his estate, so you will likely need to open a proceeding for him in that state to vest or convey his share, then handle the wife’s share through her estate.

 Process & Timing

-2. If the deed had survivorship: record a death certificate (if required) and proceed with an ancillary estate for the surviving spouse’s estate to authorize a personal representative’s deed.
+2. If the deed had survivorship: record a death certificate (if required) and proceed with an ancillary estate for the surviving spouse’s estate if needed to authorize a personal representative’s deed.
 If no survivorship: open a limited/ancillary estate for the predeceased spouse first so his share can be conveyed, then proceed with the surviving spouse’s estate.

 Exceptions & Pitfalls